Frequently Asked Questions

 How do I join a River Campus ensemble?

-Auditions for all ensembles on the River Campus take place during orientation and the first few weeks of classes in September.
-Students may sign up for audition times on the large bulletin board in Dewey Hall during orientation.
+Auditions for all ensembles on the River Campus take place during orientation and the first few weeks of classes in the fall.
+Students mustsecure an audition time in advance by signing up online [click here].

 Can I play (or sing) in Eastman ensembles?

 Possibly.
 Eastman's four jazz ensembles are open by audition to Eastman and River Campus students alike.
 If vacancies remain in the larger ensembles after Eastman students have been placed, qualified River Campus students may audition.
-Just remember that we have an excellentensemble program at the River Campus, which includes the University of Rochester Symphony Orchestra, Chamber Orchestra, Wind Symphony, Jazz Ensemble, Men's and Women's Choruses, Gospel Choir, and Chamber Singers, as well as an active chamber music program, all of which have the option of being taken for credit.
-In addition, several student-directed ensembles include the Pep Band, Stingers Trombone Choir, and several a cappella singing groups.
+Just remember that we have an excellentensemble program at the River Campus, which includes the University of Rochester Symphony Orchestra, Chamber Orchestra, Wind Symphony, Jazz Ensemble, Concert Choir, Women's Chorus, Gospel Choir, and Chamber Singers, as well as an active chamber music program, all of which have the option of being taken for credit.
+In addition, there are myriad several student-directed ensembles and a cappella singing groups [check with Student Activities].

 Where are the practice rooms?

 Practice rooms, with upright pianos, on the River Campus are located in the basement of the Spurrier building (located between the Towers athletic field and Susan B. Anthony Hall).
 A map of rooms can be found here.
 The building is generally open between 8 a.m. and midnight during the academic year.
 Additional practice rooms with grand pianos are available in Strong Auditorium [see detail map here]for 1) music majors; 2) ensemble members storing larger instruments in room 03; or, 3) those taking hour-long piano lessons with at the Eastman School of Music.
 These rooms are kept locked.